SergioFloresCorrea/lol-multipath/README.md

 3. They must have a way to receive information about a) Riot's game server port and IP, b) Game Client's listen port and c) IP of the internet interfaces.

 If you just want to test you may readily use the code as it is and use your own interfaces' IP in both `-proxy-listen-addr` and `-proxy-ping-listen-addr`.
-However, please note that you won't see any improvement or even may find no in-game response due to if the "proxy" is located at an interface with a bigger metric (i.e not the preferred pathway).
+However, please note that you won't see any improvement or even may find no in-game response due to if the "proxy" is located at an interface with a bigger metric (i.e not the preferred network pathway).
 For example, in my case, if my "proxy" is my WiFi the game won't reflect any changes and will even be unresponsive as the preferred interface is Ethernet.